-Any injury is to be reported immediately to the Occupational Health Nurse at the site.
-The Occupational Health Nurse will assume responsibility for initiating necessary treatment, teaching and follow up.
+Any injury is to be reported immediately to the Occupational Health Nurse at the site by calling 709-777-7777, pathway3, then 2.
+The Occupational Health Nurse will assume responsibility for initiating necessary treatment and follow up.

 If the Occupational Health Nurse is not available or if any injury occurs during an evening or night shift or during a weekend, students should proceed immediately to the Emergency Department at that site for assessment.
 Based on the assessment, priority is determined and students are seen in order of importance.